ajoberstar/reckon/README.md

 will calculate the project's version (given a VCS impl).
 - [semver-vcs-gradle-grgit](http://ajoberstar.org/semver-vcs/docs/semver-vcs-gradle-grgit/groovydoc) - Extension of the base Gradle plugin to automatically configure a grgit VCS.

-## How to implement?
+## Implementing

+semver-vcs is intended to be extended to new VCSs and used in new contexts.

 * VCS providers should implement [Vcs](http://ajoberstar.org/semver-vcs/docs/semver-vcs-api/javadoc/org/ajoberstar/semver/vcs/Vcs.html).
 * Gradle plugin authors should provide a plugin that applies `org.ajoberstar.semver-base` and configures the `semver.vcs` property.

 See the reference documentation linked in the *Modules* section for more information.

-## Have a question or found a bug?
+## Questions, Bugs, and Requests

 Open an [issue](https://github.com/ajoberstar/semver-vcs/issues) describing your situation.

-Stack traces and logs are always helpful.
+For errors, please include logs and/or stack traces when available.

 ## Contributing